Klipper3d/klipper/docs/Kinematics.md

 ![smoothed](img/smoothed.svg.png)

-In the above, note the dashed gray lines - this is a graphical representation of the "pseudo acceleration".
-Where the two dashed lines meet enforces a limit on the move's top speed.
-For most moves the limit will be at or above the move's existing limits and no change in behavior is induced.
+In the above, note the dashed gray lines - they are a graphical representation of the (slower) "pseudo acceleration".
+The point where the two dashed lines meet is used to set the limit of the move's top speed.
+For most moves
+the limit will be at or above the move's existing speed limits, thus no change in behavior is induced.
 However, for short "zig-zag" moves the limit comes into play and it reduces the top speed.
-Note that the grey lines represent a pseudo-acceleration to limit top speed only - the move continues to use it's normal acceleration scheme up to its adjusted top-speed.
+Note that the grey lines represent a pseudo-acceleration used only to calculate top speed only - the move continues to use it's normal acceleration scheme up to its adjusted top-speed, or order to maintain maximum printing speed.

 Generating steps
 ================